GiorgosXou/NeuralNetworks/README.md

 <br>

 ##  ```DFLOAT``` Activation Functions
-Because of *(my uncertainty and)* the strict RAM optimization that allows the library to use one array that stores only the values after the activation instead of two arrays storing values before and after the activation, the use of some derivative functions in backpropagation are not supported by this library at this moment, as also seen by the MACRO ```NO_BACKPROP``` below.
+Due to *(my uncertainty and)* the strict RAM optimization that allows the library to use one array that stores only the values after the activation instead of two arrays storing values before and after the activation, the use of some derivative functions in backpropagation are not supported by this library at this moment, as also seen by the MACRO ```NO_BACKPROP``` below.
 This means that if you want to use and  ```#define``` any function from 8-13 under the section *"```NO_BACKPROP``` support"* , you won't be able to use backpropagation.

 ||  <span>&nbsp;&nbsp;</span>Enabling<span>&nbsp;</span>MACRO<span>&nbsp;&nbsp;&nbsp;&nbsp;</span>| <span>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</span>Activation<span>&nbsp;</span>Functions<span>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</span>|  <span>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</span>Returns<span>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;</span> |
 | :------: | ------ | ------ | ------ |